-Many women shy away from bicep work for fear of bulking up.
-But unless you are training for a body building competition, there’s very little chance of that happening.
+Many women shy away from bicep exercises for fear of bulking up.
+But unless you are training for a bodybuilding competition, there’s very little chance of that happening.
 Most women lack the testosterone necessary to support massive muscle gains.
 But they can develop strong, shapely arms — and the confidence to rock sleeveless styles at any age.

 When it comes to bicep exercises, you really can’t beat variations on the curl.
 All you need is a bench or chair, some light- to medium-heavy weights, and about 15 minutes per day, two or three days per week.

 Just because it’s the most obvious way to build your biceps doesn’t mean the standard curl is basic.
 In fact, there’s a reason it’s a go-to in any upper-body workout: It works!
 There are several variations, including seated, standing, incline, and alternating that all work the biceps a little differently.
 I like the seated version because it forces you to actively engage the biceps with little to no help from other muscles.

 Sit on a bench with arms down by your sides, palms facing up, and a dumbbell in each hand.
 Sitting up straight and with your core engaged, slowly bend your elbows and lift the dumbbells to your shoulders.
 Pause at the top and contract bicep muscles before slowly lowering to the starting position.
 For best results, do three sets of 10 to 15 reps, depending on your fitness level.